Pennsylvania Property & Casualty Insurance License Exam Overview

 Final Two-Week Study Plan

 In the first week, rotate by coverage family: homeowners and dwelling property, commercial property, personal auto, commercial auto, general liability, workers' compensation, and Pennsylvania law.
-After every practice set in /study-guides/pa-property-casualty, write down whether each miss was caused by vocabulary, form structure, state rule, or careless reading.
+After every practice set in /practice/pa-property-casualty, write down whether each miss was caused by vocabulary, form structure, state rule, or careless reading.
 Vocabulary misses need flashcards.
 Form structure misses need diagrams.
 State-rule misses need a one-page Pennsylvania checklist.
 Careless reading needs slower question markup.

 In the second week, stop studying by chapter only.
 The actual exam mixes topics, so your practice should mix them too.
 Use timed sets and force yourself to decide quickly whether the question is asking about coverage trigger, excluded cause, valuation, limit, condition, producer conduct, or state filing rule.
 Review explanations immediately.
 The review is where your score improves; simply taking more questions without fixing the reason for misses mostly measures the same weakness again.